Pest Control

 Different Types of Termites

 There are over 2000 known species of termites.
-The most common are:
+The most common types are:

-• Subterranean termites are found in every state except Alaska.
-This species lives in subterranean colonies or beneath damp, hidden locations aboveground, with a maximum population of 2 million.
+• Subterranean termites can be found in every state except Alaska.
+This species lives in underground colonies or damp, hidden places aboveground.
+There are a greatest of 2 million of them.

 • Formosan termites are the most aggressive and devious termite species known in science.
-They can cause severe damage to homes when they infest walls, as seen with their intricate large colonies.
+When ants infest walls, they can cause severe damage to homes.
+Their large colonies are intricate.

-• Drywood termites infest dry wood and can rapidly spread throughout wooden structures.
-Drywood termites may be found along the Southern United States Atlantic coast from North Carolina through the Gulf Coast to California’s coastal areas.
+• Drywood termites infest dry wood and can spread throughout wooden structures.
+Drywood termites live along the Atlantic coast of the Southern United States, from North Carolina to California.

-• Dampwood termites primarily attack timber with high moisture content, particularly in damp locations.
-Dampwood termites do not commonly infest residential structures since wood has a low moisture content in buildings.
-They are found on the West Coast and adjacent states, the desert or semi-arid southwest, and southern Florida.
+• Dampwood termites attack timber with high moisture content, particularly in damp locations.
+Dampwood termites don’t usually invade homes because the wood there is dry.
+These animals live on the West Coast and nearby states.
+They also live in the dry southwest and southern Florida.

 What Do Flying Termites Look Like?

-Termites can easily be confused for several other winged critters.
+Termites can be confused with several other winged critters.
 To the untrained eye, they may look similar, but they are different.

 1. Wing’s Color & Size

 Flying ants have a darker color and longer front wings than back wings.
-They serve different purposes, from masking their appearance to giving them more stability during flight.
+They have different purposes.
+They can hide their appearance or provide stability during flight.

-A termite’s wings are longer and oval-shaped equal in size.
-You can almost say it mimics that of a dried-out maple tree seed and is ultimately rather bland-looking.
+A termite’s wings are longer and oval-shaped, equal in size.
+You can almost say it mimics that of a dried-out maple tree seed and is rather bland-looking.

 2. Length of a Winged Termite

-While on the topic of their wings, the general length of a termite’s wings can grow as large as twice their body length.
-The overall size of a termite itself can get to be as large as 3/8th of an inch!
+Speaking of termite wings, they can be twice their body shape length.
+A termite can be as large as 3/8th of an inch!

-Termites have a singular, long body that is not broken into segments like flying ants bodies.
+Termites have a singular, long body not broken into segments like flying ant’s bodies.

 3. Their Antennae

-If you were to observe a bug that closely resembled them, like winged ants, you would note that their bent antennae are broken into two segments.
+If you see a bug that looks like winged ants, you’ll notice their bent antennae have two parts.

 4. Color of a Winged Termite